EnzoSeason/study-notes/design-pattern/introduction.md

 - DRY: Don’t Repeat Yourself

+- Law of Demeter (The Least Knowledge Principle): Each unit should only talk to its friends; Don’t talk to strangers.

 ## Design Patterns

 Design Patterns are the solutions or design ideas that are summarized for some design problems often encountered in software development.